-There you have it, the 12 must take photos in Cartagena.
+There you have it, 20 must take photos in Cartagena.
 I hope you are able to get a shot of each of them during your visit, all with your eyes open and not red and with big wide smiles with nothing stuck in your teeth.
-Maybe more importantly, I hope you’ve taken them before you’ve done too much enjoying of #12!

-Cheers! (or should I say cheese!) and thanks for reading, I hope you enjoyed and have your camera charged!
+Cheers! (or should I say cheese!) and Happy Exploring!

 You might also like the following posts: